PhilomathesInc/Learning/kubernetes/NoteAboutCreatingPods.md

-# A not about creating pods using kubectl run
+# A note about creating pods using kubectl run

 To create a pod from the command line use the command: